 Photo Credit: National Park Service

-- The Mount Rushmore National Memorial, South Dakota is a sculpture containing the 18 meter high heads of four U.S. presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+The Mount Rushmore National Memorial, South Dakota is a sculpture containing the 18 meter tall heads of four U.S. presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

-- The Washington Monument, Washington, District of Columbia is a 169.3 meter high monument that honors the 1st President.
+The Washington Monument, Washington, District of Columbia is a 169.3 meter tall monument that honors the 1st President.